caiiiycuk/js-dos/v7/docs/save-load.md

 js-dos supports saving and restoring game progress.
 You can play in game from time to time without losing progress.
 It's working automatically while you don't change bundle url.

-This feature works by dumping changes in file system into second `bundle` and it to override original file system on next load.
+This feature works by dumping changes in file system into second `bundle` and use it to override original file system on next load.
 This feature is backed by [CommandInterface](command-interface.md) `persist` function.

 You can implement your own save/load feature like this: